Boiling frog

 The boiling frog is an apologue describing a frog being slowly boiled alive.
 The premise is that if a frog is put suddenly into boiling water, it will jump out, but if the frog is put in tepid water which is then brought to a boil slowly, it will not perceive the danger and will be cooked to death.
 The story is often used as a metaphor for the inability or unwillingness of people to react to or be aware of sinister threats that arise gradually rather than suddenly.

-While some 19th-century experiments suggested that the underlying premise is true if the heating is sufficiently gradual, according to modern biologists the premise is false: changing location is a natural thermoregulation strategy for frogs and other ectotherms, and is necessary for survival in the wild.
-A frog that is gradually heated will jump out.
+Some 19th-century experiments, especially Fratscher's experiments in 1875, suggested that the underlying premise is true if the heating is sufficiently gradual.
+But according to some modern biologists, the premise is false.
+They note that changing location is a natural thermoregulation strategy for frogs and other ectotherms, and is necessary for survival in the wild, so a frog that is gradually heated will jump out.
 Furthermore, a frog placed into already boiling water will die immediately, not jump out.